imchikachirag/Jetstream/README.md

-# Salesforce Streaming API Toolkit For Java
+m
-The Force.com Streaming API is a Bayeux implementation built on the Force.com platform.
-The toolkit for Java provides a simple way to configure a connection to the Streaming API.
+Jetstream is a toolkit for the Force.com Streaming API, a Bayeux implementation built on the Force.com platform.
+Jetstream provides a simple way to configure a connection to the Streaming API.
 For more information on the Force.com Streaming API, please review the [guide](http://wiki.developerforce.com/index.php/Getting_Started_with_the_Force.com_Streaming_API).

 The following instructions assume some knowledge of the Force.com platform.
 If you are unfamiliar with Force.com, please visit http://developer.force.com.